- ARDS is a clinical syndrome with specific diagnostic criteria based on symptoms, imaging, and oxygen levels.

 Relative Lower Lobes and Subpleural Sparing

-Ground Glass Pattern with Patchy Infiltrates
+Ground Glass Pattern with Patchy Infiltrates and A-P Gradient

-MVA ARDS Bibasilar Infiltrates
+MVA ARDS Bibasilar Consolidation and A-P Density Gradient

 AIP ARDS Immunotherapy Toxicity